PyconUK/2016.pyconuk.org/pages/tickets.md

 If you have already bought a ticket, but would like to upgrade it (perhaps from a 3-day ticket to a 4-day ticket, or from a self-funded ticket to an employer-funded ticket), please [purchase an upgrade](/tickets/upgrading/).

+Should you need to cancel a ticket, please [get in touch](/contact/).
+We will be able to offer a full refund until 1st September, and a 50% refund after that.

 Choose your ticket below:

 <tito-widget event="pyconuk/2016">Visit [our ticket page on Tito](https://ti.to/pyconuk/2016) if you don’t see a ticket form</tito-widget>